unkn0wncode/openai/README.md

 - `Send` sends a given request to the API and returns response as a string.
 It can make a sequence of requests if the response contains tool calls that can be handled automatically (by using tools and sending tool outputs to API).
 Only the last response is returned.
 - `NewRequest` creates a new empty request.
 It is only a shorthand to make the type `chat.Request` more easily discoverable.
 You can use the request type directly.
 - `NewMessage` creates a new empty message.
 It is only a shorthand to make the type `chat.Message` more easily discoverable.
 You can use the message type directly.
-- `EnableAutoLogTripper` enables automatic toggling of log tripper on errors/successes.
-- `DisableAutoLogTripper` disables automatic toggling of log tripper on errors/successes.

 Because the Chat API does not have such a multitude of types, the `Send` method is simplified down to returning just a string.